phetsims/vector-addition/doc/implementation-notes.md

 * `ScaleRotateVectorKeyboardListener` scales and rotates a vector on the graph.
 * `ReadVectorValuesKeyboardShortcut` reads quantities associated with the selected vector.

-Moving the graph origin is done via an input listener in `OriginManipulator` that handles all forms of input.
+Moving the graph origin is done via an input listener in `GraphOriginManipulator` that handles all forms of input.

 The keyboard-help dialog is similar for all screens, and is implemented in `VectorAdditionKeyboardHelpContent`.